-John Morton returns to Oakland for his second stint as a Raider, while entering his ninth overall season with the Silver and Black.
-Morton, named senior offensive assistant, brings 16 years of NFL experience to the post.
+John Morton, in his second stint with the Silver and Black, enters his 11th overall season with the Raiders.
+Mor-ton, now in his third consecutive season as the club's senior offensive assistant, brings 18 years of NFL experience to the post.

 Morton also guided RB Bilal Powell to career highs in rushing attempts (178), yards (772) and rushing touchdowns (five) in the same season.
 Additionally, TE Austin Seferian-Jenkins posted career highs in receptions (50), receiving yards (357), and added three touchdowns.
 Seferian-Jenkins' 50 receptions ranked 13th among all NFL tight ends in 2017.

 Prior to joining the Jets' staff in 2017, Morton spent two seasons in his return to the New Orleans Saints as the club's wide receivers coach, having previously served as an offensive assistant/passing game coach with the club in 2006.
 From 2015-16, Saints receivers led the league with a combined 507 receptions and 6,682 yards.
 Despite all having three-or-fewer years of experience, WRs Brandin Cooks and Michael Thomas each produced over 1,100 yards on the year, while Cooks, Thomas, WRs Willie Snead IV and Brandon Coleman all collected multiple touchdowns in each of their seasons under Morton's guidance.